Chia-Network/bls-signatures/js-bindings/README.md

 Please refer to the library's [typings](../../js-bindings/blsjs.d.ts) for detailed API information.
 Use cases can be found in the [original lib's readme](../../README.md).

 __Important note on usage:__ Since this library is a WebAssembly port of the c++ library, JavaScript's automatic memory management isn't available.
-Please, delete all objects manually if they don't needed anymore by calling delete method on them, as shown in the example above.
+Please, delete all objects manually if they are not needed anymore by calling the delete method on them, as shown in the example above.

 ### Build

-Building requires Node.js (with npm) and [Emcripten](https://emscripten.org/docs/getting_started/downloads.html) to be installed.
+Building requires Node.js (with npm) and [Emscripten](https://emscripten.org/docs/getting_started/downloads.html) to be installed.
 The build process is the same as for the c++ lib, with one additional step: pass the Emscripten toolchain file as an option to CMake.
 From the project root directory, run:
 ```